 Believing in their clients’ position, Buchanan continued to appeal each affirming decision – through the Pennsylvania Office of Open Records, the Delaware County Court of Common Please, the Commonwealth Court and ultimately petitioned the Pennsylvania Supreme Court for the opportunity to personally address the Court, seeking to determine whether HCVP recipients’ home addresses were protected by the right to privacy set forth in the Constitution.

-About a month after Budman and Meyer filed the petition for allocatur, the Pennsylvania Supreme Court issued an opinion in another case that settled the dispute among Pennsylvania jurisdictions regarding the constitutional protections afforded to personal information, including home addresses, and the circumstances under which such personal information can be disclosed in the context of an RTKL request.
-In that case, the Pennsylvania Supreme Court first concluded that home addresses are constitutionally protected, then they set forth a balancing test meant to gauge whether the public interest in favor of disclosure of the home addresses is strong enough to outweigh the constitutional right to informational privacy.
+Meanwhile, the Pennsylvania Supreme Court ruled in a separate case that home addresses are constitutionally protected and determined the circumstances under which such personal information can be disclosed in a Right-to-Know request.
+The Court set forth a balancing test to gauge whether the public interest in favor of disclosure of the home addresses is strong enough to outweigh the constitutional right to informational privacy.

-In light of that intervening decision, the Pennsylvania Supreme Court granted the Authority’s allocatur request and remanded the matter back to the Commonwealth Court.
-After additional briefing, Budman argued before a panel of Commonwealth Court judges in Philadelphia in October 2017 and convinced the panel that the Requestor’s asserted pubic interest did not outweigh the HCVP recipients’ right to informational privacy.
+The Court granted Jan and Kyle’s request to address the Court, remanded the matter back to the Commonwealth Court and Jan argued before a panel of Commonwealth Court judges, ultimately convincing them that the public interest did not outweigh the HCVP recipients’ right to informational privacy.